 23. Observing their own reflection contributes to children‘s self-awareness.

-List of Researchers
+List of Researcher

 C Lewis and Brooks-Gunn

 A sense of 'self' develops in young children by degrees.
 The process can usefully be thought of in terms of the gradual emergence of two somewhat separate features: the self as a subject, and the self as an object.
 William James introduced the distinction in 1892, and contemporaries of his, such as Charles Cooley, added to the developing debate.
 Ever since then psychologists have continued building on the theory.